Fresh Bread made with Older Dough

 How to Make a 2-pound Loaf

-In Artisan Bread in Five Minutes a Day and Healthy Bread in Five Minutes a Day we suggest baking a 1-pound loaf and give detailed instructions for making this smallish bread.
+In Artisan Bread in Five Minutes a Day and Healthy Bread in Five Minutes a Day I suggested baking a 1-pound loaf and gave detailed instructions for making this smallish bread.
 It seems like a nice size loaf for a family of 4 to eat in a day.
-On some occasions you may want to bake a larger loaf and it requires a few adjustments to our recipe.
+On some occasions you may want to bake a larger loaf and it requires a few adjustments to the recipe.
 Here are step by step instructions for baking a 2-pound free form loaf.
 Read More

 Watching Dough Rise – how high should it go?
 (Plus, a new member of the Bread in Five family)